OSGConnect/tutorial-bwa/README.md

 ls -lh results/*
 ```

-We can also investigate our log, error, and output files in their respective folders to ensure we obtained the resulting output of these files that we expected.
+We can also investigate our log, error, and output files in the `logs` folder to ensure we obtained the resulting output of these files that we expected.